 Drupal is another tool that can be taken as a serious contender to WordPress.
 Drupal is also an open source CMS tool that comes along with support for various themes.
 It also offers multi-lingual support.
-You can also get variety of plugins and modules over Drupal.
+You can also get a variety of plugins and modules over Drupal.
 Over 2% of the websites are developed on Drupal.

 The striking similarity between Drupal and WordPress regarding the features is that Drupal is capable of hosting the content, which can be hosted by WordPress too.
 Drupal is a versatile tool that can even provide a platform to a blogger for creating blogs and also provide a platform to develop an amazing website.
 A user can create number of webpages according to their requirement.

-Users have created forums and organization-websites using Drupal.
+Users have created forums and organization websites using Drupal.
 Some people have even created platforms for social networking using Drupal.
 As it is open-source, Drupal undergoes constant change and brings improvement.
 Therefore, there are people who are actively contributing to this tool.
 You have a great choice to customize, and the interface is quite simple to use.
 In case you get stuck, you get a support from the team.

 There are versions for Drupal and the most recent is seventh release to the Drupal series.
 The recent one is believed to be made simpler and built to support complex functions.

 Expression Engine is a platform to build websites.
-It is CMS-enabled platform, similar to WordPress.
+It is the CMS-enabled platform, similar to WordPress.
 Expression Engine has a free and a paid version too.
 The free version does not have many features.
-If you were to use Expression Engine to host your webpage, then you would have to shell out money.
+If you were to use Expression Engine to host your web page, then you would have to shell out money.
 If you were to get more features to support your website, then you would have to pay money to incorporate more features.
-From operational point of view, it needs technical knowledge to be operated.
+From an operational point of view, it needs technical knowledge to be operated.
 The website takes care of spam threats and security.